Want to browse some Sheffield Wednesday retro shirts? Read on…

 Classic Football Shirts set themselves apart from many other companies by the fact that their shirts are all original shirts from the dates listed, not reproductions trying to replicate a classic shirt.
 All shirts come with condition details – ie whether they are in Mint Condition, As New, etc, etc. The prices are slightly higher but you are really getting a piece of history.

-Or you can get the 1995-97 home shirt (above).
+Or you can get the 1995-97 home shirt (above left).
 This shirt was worn when the Owls had an excellent start to the 1996-97 season, winning their first four games and going to the top of the table.

 Although they couldn’t maintain a title challenge they still finished a creditable seventh.